FmellaA/HEP-basics-jun25/README.md

 Hi!!

-These are my notes from the HSF/IRIS-HEP Software Basics Training at CERN.
-It's pretty self explanatory.
+These are my notes from the **HSF/IRIS-HEP Software Basics Training at CERN.** It's pretty self explanatory.

-Most of the notes are using **markdown** and so it would be easier for me, I used **jupyter notebooks**.
+Most of the notes are using **markdown**, and considering it's a programming workshop, I used **jupyter notebooks**.

 A few immportant things that i must say!!
 * All of the material inside the 'material' directory is material given by the speakers, it was **not** written by me.
 It's just in this github so I can have everything in one place.